glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

                 <value>True</value>
             </setting>
 Note: This feature only works if you are using the CacheProvider method of access.
-If you access the InnerCache or ICache directly, you will still be able to access to cache itself.
+If you access the InnerCache or ICache directly, you will still be able to access the cache itself and cache operations will work as normal.

 If you need more information, please look at the following blog posts: http://weblogs.asp.net/pglavich/archive/2010/10/13/caching-architecture-testability-dependency-injection-and-multiple-providers.aspx http://weblogs.asp.net/pglavich/archive/2011/05/31/cacheadapter-now-a-nuget-package.aspx